MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 > [!IMPORTANT]
 > Do not zip the Extension folder.
 To create a zip, open your Extension folder, select all the files and create zip of those files.

-If you have not started building an Extension, you may refer **Getting Started** tutorial for building a Microsoft Edge Chromium extension.
+If you have not started building an Extension, you may refer to the [Getting Started][ExtensionsGettingStarted] tutorial for building a Microsoft Edge Chromium extension.

 To create an Extension submission on [Partner Center](https://partner.microsoft.com/dashboard/registration/AccountInfo?accountProgram%3DMSEdgeAddons), follow these steps.